Frequently Asked Questions

 Peter’s Leando’s paper was published August 2003 ACCT Thermology Times.

 Have Clinical Tests Been Done on Thermal Imaging?

-- detects the first signs of a cancer up to 10 years before any other procedure can detect it
+- Detection of the early signs of cancer, up to 10 years before any other procedure or testing method.

 How Often Should I Have a Thermal Scan?